mimblewimble/grin/doc/dandelion/simulation.md

 ## T = 70

-E runs out of patience, flips a coin, broadcasts the aggregated tx to its stem relay and starts the embargo timer for this tx.
+E runs out of patience, flips a coin, broadcasts the aggregated transaction to its stem relay and starts the embargo timer for this transaction.

 ![t = 70](images/t70.png)